-- 1. In bracket 1, insert initials of the examiner and the date. - 2.
-In bracket 2, insert names of the conferees.
-The conferees must also place their initials next to their names. - 3.
-In bracket 3, insert correspondence address of record.
+- 1. In bracket 1, insert examiner or typist initials and date. - 2.
+In bracket 2, insert correspondence address of record.

 For a case having a patentability report, see MPEP § 705.01(a).

 If the examiner requests an oral hearing, the request should appear in the last paragraph of the examiner's answer.
 See the "Participation by Examiner" discussion in MPEP § 1209.